-In a class so heavily targeted at highly taxed company-car buyers, efficiency and CO2 emissions are vital to a model's success or failure.
-The big German does well here thanks to a frugal entry-level diesel engine, which is sure to make up the bulk of A6 Avant sales.
-For private buyers, or those with a bigger monthly budget, there's also a powerful 3.0-litre TDI with stonking performance.
+In a class so heavily targeted at highly taxed company-car drivers, efficiency and CO2 emissions are vital to a model's success or failure.
+The big German does well here thanks to two versions of a plug-in hybrid and a frugal entry-level diesel engine, which is sure to make up the bulk of A6 Avant sales.
+For private buyers, or those with a bigger monthly budget, there's also a powerful 3.0-litre TDI with stonking performance, or three petrol options.

 Audi A6 Avant MPG & CO2

-Opt for the sensible, 2.0-litre four-cylinder turbodiesel with mild-hybrid technology (badged 40 TDI) and fuel economy is 48.7mpg, with CO2 emissions of 153g/km.
+Opt for the sensible, 2.0-litre four-cylinder turbodiesel with mild-hybrid technology (badged 40 TDI) and fuel economy is 48.7mpg, with CO2 emissions of 148-152g/km.
 That's as long as 18 or 19-inch alloys are fitted, because upgrading to 20-inch wheels sees running costs creep up slightly to 46.3mpg and 161g/km, but all diesel A6s occupy the top Benefit-in-Kind (BiK) band of 37%.
-The Mercedes E-Class Estate could be cheaper still, though, with the same MPG figures but CO2 emissions of 129g/km - giving it a 33% BiK rate.

-Company-car drivers are unlikely to choose the 3.0-litre 50 TDI quattro model, but figures of 39.2mpg and 188g/km aren't awful for such a large and fast estate that's also equipped with quattro four-wheel drive.
-These figures have been calculated under the latest WLTP fuel economy measurement programme, before conversion to the previous NEDC standard to allow a more direct comparison between cars.
+Company-car drivers are unlikely to choose the 3.0-litre 50 TDI quattro model, but figures of 39mpg and 188g/km aren't awful for such a large and fast estate that's also equipped with quattro four-wheel drive.

 Full insurance group listings have now been released for the A6 Avant, and the 50 TDI saloon sits in group 42 out of 50.
 The cheapest to insure is the 40 TDI, which sits in group 36 (or 38 for S Line models).